- Logistics of the Inquiry

 Q: Were any witnesses offered immunity from prosecution?

 Q: What involvement will the Home Secretary have in this inquiry?

-The Minister responsible for the inquiry, in this case the Home Secretary, has various powers and duties under the Inquiries Act 2005 in relation to the conduct of the inquiry.
+As the minister responsible for this inquiry the Home Secretary has various powers and duties under the Inquiries Act 2005 in relation to its conduct.

 Sir Robert Owen

 Q: Why was Sir Robert Owen appointed to lead the inquiry?

-Having been the Assistant Coroner responsible for the inquest looking into the death of Alexander Litvinenko since 7 August 2012, Sir Robert Owen is well qualified to take on the role of Chairman of the inquiry investigating Mr Litvinenko’s death.
+Having acted as the Assistant Coroner responsible for conducting the inquest into Mr Litvinenko’s death, Sir Robert was well qualified for the role of Chairman of the inquiry investigating Mr Litvinenko’s death.

 Q: What is the Chairman’s role?

 Q: Who assists the Chairman?

-Sir Robert Owen is assisted by a team of people, including:
+The Chairman is assisted by a team of people:

-- The Solicitor to the Inquiry – he administers the legal functions of the inquiry
+- Solicitor to the Inquiry – he administers the legal functions of the inquiry

-- Counsel to the Inquiry – it is their job to advise the Chairman and to conduct the oral hearings
+- Counsel to the Inquiry – they advise the Chairman and conduct the oral hearings

-- A Secretariat – responsible for administering all the non-legal aspects of the inquiry (e.g. finance, accommodation, hearings, security, personnel, media and the website)
+- Secretariat – responsible for administering the non-legal aspects of the inquiry (e.g. finance, accommodation, hearings, security, personnel, media and the website)

 Q: To whom is the Chairman accountable?

-As Chairman of the Inquiry Sir Robert Owen acts in an independent capacity and he expects to submit his report to the Home Secretary by the end of 2015.
+As Chairman of the Inquiry Sir Robert acts in an independent capacity.

 Q: Will the Chairman give interviews?

-Sir Robert Owen will not give any media interviews.
+Sir Robert will not give any media interviews.